ibenitha32/GreenSynergy-Hub/README.md

 ## Contributing
 We welcome contributions from individuals who are passionate about environmental issues and want to make a positive impact.
 Whether you're an expert in a specific field or simply have valuable insights to share, we encourage you to get involved.
 Please refer to our [Contribution Guidelines](#) for more information on how to contribute.

-## License
-This project is licensed under the [MIT License](#).
-Feel free to use and modify the code for your own purposes, subject to the terms and conditions of the license.